Rasmus-Kibshede/ProjectCalculationTool_Rasmus/README.md

 ## Contributing to ProjectCalculationTool
 To contribut to ProjectCalculationTool do the following:
 - Fork the repository
-- Create a branch: git checkout -b <banchName>
+- Create a branch: git checkout -b banchName
-- Make your contribution and commit them: git commit -m"<message>"
+- Make your contribution and commit them: git commit -m"message"
 - Push to origin branch: git push origin <ProjectCalculationTool>/<location>
 - Create pull request